During its 2015 session, the Maryland General Assembly codified the Maryland

-Commission on Climate Change into law, officially charging the Commission with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change."
-The MCCC is chaired by the Maryland Department of the Environment (MDE) Secretary Ben Grumbles and consists of members representing state agencies and the legislature, local government, business, environmental non-profit organizations, organized labor, philanthropic interests, and the State University system.
+Commission on Climate Change (Md.
+Environment Code Ann. § 2-1302), officially charging the Commission with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change."
+The MCCC is chaired by the Maryland Department of the Environment Secretary or designee and consists of members representing state agencies and the legislature, local government, business, environmental non-profit organizations, organized labor, philanthropic interests, and the State University system.

 In making its most recent recommendations to the state, the Commission conducted an extensive review of the science, including the influential conclusions of the United Nations Intergovernmental Panel on Climate Change (IPCC).
-The Commission recommended that the state's previous 40% Greenhouse Gas emissions reduction target by 2030 be adjusted to at least 50% to match the science and concluded that although a 50% target was ambitious, there were possible pathways to the goal if extremely extensive changes were made in state and federal policies.
-Changes that would clearly impact all citizens daily.
+The Commission recommended that the state's previous 40% Greenhouse Gas emissions reduction target by 2030 be adjusted to at least 50% to match the science and concluded that although a 50% target was ambitious, there were possible pathways to the goal if extremely extensive changes were made in state and federal policies; changes that would clearly impact all citizens daily.

 Under the new Act, the Commission must create several new reports and add four new working groups with an extensive list of required representatives to be appointed.
 The Commission currently has four working groups.
 A

 The Four new working groups the Climate Solutions Now Act added are:

-(1) Just Transition Employment and Retraining
+Just Transition Employment and Retraining

-(2) Energy Industry Revitalization
+Energy Industry Revitalization

 The Energy Industry Revitalization group will focus on the possible impacts to small businesses and potential facility closures as the result of climate change policies.

-(3) Energy Resilience and Efficiency
+Energy Resilience and Efficiency

-(4) Solar Photovoltaic Systems Recovery, Reuse and Recycling Working Groups.
+Solar Photovoltaic Systems Recovery, Reuse and Recycling

 The Photovoltaic Systems working group will focus on options for recycling or reusing solar panels.

-The Maryland Department of the Environment hosts Commission meetings at least four times per year, with additional meetings called by the Chair as needed.
+Maryland Department of the Environment hosts the Commission meetings at least four times per year, with additional meetings called by the Chair as needed.
 Meetings are held virtually and a portion of each is set aside for public comment.
-Below are meeting materials.
+Below are the meeting materials.
 Check the Commission's calendar on the right for meeting times, dates, and links for Commission and working group meeting announcements.